-- Understanding, evaluating and validating the controls over cost budgeting for estimated cost to completion. - Assessing the reasonableness of key assumptions and estimates in management's assessment including: - expected future sales prices which we compared to contracted sales prices of the underlying properties or current market prices of properties with comparable conditions and locations, where applicable; - anticipated costs to completion and committed construction contracts that we compared to latest approved budgets on total construction costs and checked to supporting documentation such as quantity surveyor reports and construction contracts (for properties held for sale under development).
+- Understanding management's control and process for assessing the recoverability of completed properties held for sale and properties held for sale under development, and assessing the inherent risk of material misstatement by considering the degree of estimation uncertainty and the judgement involved in determining assumptions to be applied; - Understanding, evaluating and validating the controls over cost budgeting for estimated cost to completion. - Assessing the reasonableness of key assumptions and estimates in management's assessment including: - expected future sales prices which we compared to contracted sales prices of the underlying properties or current market prices of properties with comparable conditions and locations, where applicable; - anticipated costs to completion and committed construction contracts that we compared to latest approved budgets on total construction costs and checked to supporting documentation such as quantity surveyor reports and construction contracts (for properties held for sale under development). - Assessing the adequacy of the disclosures related to the recoverability of completed properties held for sale and properties held for sale under development in the context of HKFRS disclosure requirements.

-We found that management's assessment of recoverability of completed properties held for sale and properties held for sale under development is supported by the available evidence.
+Based on the procedures performed, we considered that the risk assessment of recoverability of completed properties held for sale and properties held for sale under development remained appropriate, and the methods, significant assumptions and data used by management is supported by the available evidence.